 Reducing false alerts can also be achieved with the help of facial recognition.
 Cameras with this ability can be programmed to record only when unknown faces are recorded.
 When you’re home, facial recognition won’t actively record when it detects a familiar face.
 This can also provide a better sense of privacy if a camera is shared among family members, as it can be used to stop alerts being sent whenever a person is visible, and instead only send alerts when an unknown person appears.

 If there’s one category that takes precedence over the rest, it has to be two-factor authentication.
 It’s the bare minimum expectation that every security camera should offer, just because it’s a surefire way to safeguard you.
-As you can tell from our scorecard, this continues to be an area of opportunity — more so with some of the off-brand names.
-That’s scary, and unfortunate, given the scrutiny Ring has faced in the past.
+As you can tell from our scorecard, some of today’s leading brands take this doubled-up protection very seriously.

 Security cameras are invited inside of the home to give homeowners a view of what’s going on when they’re away.
 While some people are more conscious about where they place cameras, others are not — so they may be in prime places with a lot of foot traffic.
 The solution to protecting your privacy inside of the home is a privacy shutter, a mechanism that can disable a camera electronically, so that it’s no longer on, detecting motion or recording footage.